Weather forecast for the day ahead in Sussex

 Updated

-The Met Office predicts it will be a cloudy day across the South East, with some rain and drizzle.
+The Met Office predicts it will be a mostly cloudy day across the South East, with 'increasing chance of showers later'.

-Showers are expected to arrive in Sussex by midday, with the rain potentially turning heavy or thundery.
-However, there will be some sunny spells this afternoon.

-Showers will 'continue to persist' along the south coast throughout the night.